microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/examples/Get-MgBetaIdentityGovernanceLifecycleWorkflowRunUserProcessingResultTaskProcessingResult.md

 Get-MgBetaIdentityGovernanceLifecycleWorkflowRunUserProcessingResultTaskProcessingResult -WorkflowId $workflowId -RunId $runId -UserProcessingResultId $userProcessingResultId

 ```
-This example shows how to use the Get-MgBetaIdentityGovernanceLifecycleWorkflowRunUserProcessingResultTaskProcessingResult Cmdlet.
+This example will get the task processing results for a user processing result in a run report for a workflow

-### Example 2: Code snippet
+### Example 2: Get the specific properties of task processing results for a user processing result in a run report for a workflow

 ```powershell